ahilbers/importance_subsampling/README.md

 ## Notes

 - Before running the model, the data/demand_wind.csv should be split into two different .csv files, called data/demand.csv and data/wind.csv, with the correct demand and wind capacity factors.
 All demand values should be multipled by -1.
-The files data/demand.csv and data/wind.csv are provided as an example of the correct format.
+The files data/demand_ex.csv and data/wind_ex.csv are provided as an example of the correct format.
-- The version of Calliope used is 0.6.2.
+- Model files are used in model generation Calliope (see acknowledgements).
+Model files are for Calliope version 0.6.2.